Nathalie-Leenders/nathalie-leenders.github.io/content/aboutme/index.en.md

 {{< image src="PP.jpg" caption="Me at the Power Platform Conference in Orlando Florida, 2022" height="500" width="300">}}

-**We're all in this journey together, my motto is, if you can do it, so can I and vice versa.**
+**We're all in this journey together, my motto is, if you can do it, so can I..**
 <br>

 Check out the interview I did with Hugo and David in videos to learn a little bit about myself.